tBlabs/CV/README.md

 **Full-stack & embeedded engineer** with 15 years of experience (over 12 years commercial)

 *Specialized in web technologies, based on .NET Core and Typescript.
-For my private projects I mainly use Node and C.
+For private projects mainly using Node and C.
-I was working for 6 companies so far, including banking, security systems, spy gadgets and medical equipment.
+Working for 6 companies so far, including banking, security systems, spy gadgets and medical equipment.
-I'm oriented at good design patterns and Test Driven Development.
+Oriented at good design patterns and Test Driven Development.
-I loved electronic since I was a kid.
-I started programming at high school and I can't stop since that time :)*
+Electronic lover since childhood.
+Started programming at high school and can't stop since that time :)*

 - 507-293-714
 - wendro@wp.pl